Serena-Muriuki/alx-low_level_programming/0x15-file_io/README.md

 File I/O
-In this project, I learned about the three standard file descriptors and their POSIX names as
+In this project, I learned about the three standard file descriptors and their POSIX names as well as the difference between function and system calls.